Same-sex marriage has been legal in Britain since 2014, but inequality in marriage still hasn’t been completely eliminated. However, there more…

 If you’ve brought your child to the UK without consent (whether intentionally or not), speak to our specialist abduction lawyers to clarify your legal position.
 We’ll work with you to ensure your views are represented and your child’s interests are protected.

-This is especially important if you intend to the stay permanently in the UK with your child.
+This is especially important if you intend to stay in the UK permanently with your child.

 The Hague Convention